Art School Portfolio Four 1983-1997

 In this work, and the one above, I used an oil-and-water transfer technique for creating marbleized paper.
 This paper was cut up and mixed with other collage elements that were cannibalized from destroyed acrylic paintings on paper.

-The works of paper, shown above, are my best attempts to think through this impasse by establishing clear boundaries between careful realism and carefully manipulated abstract flourishes.
+The works of paper, shown above, are my best attempts to think through this impasse by establishing clear boundaries between careful realism and carefully manipulated abstraction.
 By being at a smaller scale, painting on paper with thinned acrylic paint allowed me to channel brushstrokes into narrower corridors.
 Carefulness was built into the process.
 Working at a table was also to my advantage, since years of drawing cartoons at the kitchen table was bred into me.
 None of my fellow graduates worked on paper as I remember, or at least not ambitiously.

 In later years, I came to regard my easel paintings from this period as unresolved.
 I confused sloppiness with modern style, and this license migrated, regrettably, into concurrent realistic subjects.
 Graduate school is to blame for my wholesale retreat from technique.
 I tried to copy the loose painterly style being practiced by fellow graduate students from well-heeled art schools (Yale, Tyler, etc.), and in so doing shunned spit-and-polish.
 It was a decade before I rediscovered both a passion for easel painting and my better painting practice.